October is National Bullying Prevention Month, time dedicated to teachers, students, and martial arts schools to work together to end bullying.

 Martial arts teaches self-confidence, self-control and self-respect

-Learning martial arts may seem like an obvious way to ensure your kids don’t become victims of physical bullying.
-After all, they receive the self-defense training they need to protect themselves and fight back.
+Therefore, learning martial arts may seem like an obvious way to ensure your kids don’t become victims of physical bullying.
+As a result, they receive the self-defense training they need to protect themselves and fight back.

-But martial arts also equips our kids with another important tool for preventing bullying: Confidence.
-Students develop healthy self-esteem when they learn martial arts, which gives them the self-confidence to stand up for themselves, without using force.
+In addition, martial arts also equips our kids with another important tool for preventing bullying: Confidence.
+Students develop healthy self-esteem when they learn martial arts, which gives them confidence to stand up for themselves, without using force.

-Plus, they learn self-control, how to be assertive, think on their feet and how to redirect their energy when being picked on or enduring threats.
+In summary, they learn self-control, how to be assertive, think on their feet when being picked on.
 When a student keeps their composure and doesn’t engage, a bully loses their power.

 There’s one more characteristic martial arts teach that’s important to stopping bullying: Respect.
 Students learn to respect others and themselves.
 This means they’re less likely to tolerate being bullied or to bully others.

-Organizations like STOMPOutBullying.org are raising awareness of National Bullying Prevention Month by hosting events throughout October.
-Martial Arts business owners and instructors can get their martial arts school involved and help put an end to bullying – this month and throughout the entire year.
+In summary, organizations like STOMPOutBullying.org are raising awareness of National Bullying Prevention Month by hosting events throughout October.
+Martial Arts business owners and instructors can get their martial arts school involved and help put an end to bullying.